Yanchep line: Planning

-Public consultation found that the electric railway was the most supported option, but that a majority supported the two bus options combined.
-The people who preferred rail chose it because of its greater comfort, lower pollution and less crowding.
-The people who preferred the bus options chose them because there would be no transfer for trips into the Perth central business district (CBD) and the bus options would cost less than a railway.
-The study suggested that the bus options could be built in multiple stages and the rail option could first be built between Perth and Warwick and later be extended to Joondalup.
+Public consultation found that the electric railway was the most popular option, but that a majority supported the two bus options combined.
 The two bus options were projected to increase northern suburbs public transport patronage by fourteen percent and the rail option was projected to increase patronage by nine to twelve percent, less than the bus options due to the time taken to transfer from bus to train.
-The net cost of the railway was estimated to be A$145 million, compared to $87 million for the guided busway and $79 million for the bus expressway.
+The net cost of the railway was estimated to be A$145 million, (Note: All currency totals are unadjusted for inflation.) compared to $87 million for the guided busway and $79 million for the bus expressway.
 The study concluded that either of the bus options were preferred over the electrified railway, and that further investigation should determine whether to build a bus expressway or a guided busway.

 A majority of Labor members of Parliament and supporters were in support of the railway option despite the conclusions of the Northern Suburbs Rapid Transit Study.
 In response to the study, the state's minister for transport, Bob Pearce, set up an expert panel consisting of Murdoch University Associate Professor Peter Newman, Tyne and Wear Transport Director General David F. Howard, and University of Pennsylvania Professor Vukan Vuchic.
-The expert panel concluded that an electrified railway would be the best option.
-They costed an electric railway at $124 million and gave a lower operating cost for the railway compared to the bus options, making up the difference in net cost within 12 to 15 years.
-The expert panel criticised the Northern Suburbs Rapid Transit Study for concentrating on commuters travelling to the CBD and said that the bus system the study recommended would not serve people doing short or local trips well.
+The panel concluded that an electrified railway would be the best option, estimating that an electric railway would have a capital cost of $124 million and have a lower operating cost compared to the bus options, making up the difference in net cost within 12 to 15 years.
+The panel criticised the Northern Suburbs Rapid Transit Study for concentrating on commuters travelling to the CBD and said that the bus system the study recommended would not serve people doing short or local trips well.
 The panel said that other cities show that a rail trunk line with feeder buses would attract more passengers.
-State cabinet officially chose the railway option in December 1988.
-The Liberal Party supported plans for a bus lane within the Mitchell Freeway, which prompted Pearce to claim that the Liberals did not want the railway.
-The government's commitment to the rail option helped secure its reelection in the February 1989 state election.
+The state cabinet officially chose the railway option in December 1988.